 Ubersuggest’s Chrome extension lets you view keyword data right from Google search results.

-It also shows you related keywords and their information, without ever leaving the SERPs.
-You can export the data to CSV or click on any of the information headings under “People also search for…” to be taken to the Ubersuggest dashboard for the searched keyword.
+It also shows you related keywords and their information without ever leaving the SERPs.
+You can export the data to CSV or click on any of the information headings under “People also search for…” It then takes you to the Ubersuggest dashboard for your chosen keyword.

 This information makes it easy to run keyword research at-a-glance automatically from the SERPs.

 Ever wonder what domain authority means?
 Well, it’s a metric created by Moz.
 Generally speaking, the higher your domain authority, the higher your rankings are.

 Moz created a Chrome extension called MozBar that tells you the domain and page authority for any page on the web.

 This extension is handy when you are browsing the internet and researching any potential competitors, as it quickly shows you how you stack up to them.

 Additionally, as you go through your rival’s site, you can easily spot their most authoritative pages that need analyzing.